Multi-objective optimization and quantum hybridization of equivariant deep learning interatomic potentials: Implementation

 \subsection{Hyperparameter tuning}

-For the hyperparameter optimization of all Allegro, Allegro$+$MLP and Allegro$+$QDI models we used \TQOptimaX which evaluated the objective function for $100$ generations and $12$ off-springs, implying a total of $1200$ evaluations for each variant and each dataset.
-We optimized Allegro on $6$ different hyperparameters, including the cutoff radius, the polynomial cutoff, batch size, number of layers, dimensionality of the final mlp layer and learning rate.
+For the hyperparameter optimization of all Allegro, Allegro$+$MLP and Allegro$+$QDI models we used \TQOptimaX{} which evaluated the objective function for $100$ generations and $12$ off-springs, implying a total of $1200$ evaluations for each variant and each dataset.
+For transparency to computational costs, we report the mean wall-clock time per expensive evaluation on a single T4 GPU at approximately $32.4$ minutes for QM9, $9.6$ minutes for rMD17-aspirin, $6.0$ minutes for rMD17-benzene and $4.8$ minutes for Cu-Li.
+Multiplying with the number of expensive evaluations of the optimization process, gives an estimate of the total optimization cost per dataset.
+We optimized Allegro on $6$ different hyperparameters, including the cutoff radius, the polynomial cutoff, batch size, number of layers, dimensionality of the final MLP layer and learning rate.
 Especially for the Allegro$+$MLP model, we optimized also the dimensionality of the two hidden layers and the number of input features.
 For Allegro$+$QDI, the additional optimized hyperparameters where the number of input features to the quantum circuit, the dimensionality of the additional MLP and the depth of the QDI.

 The models were optimized to the minimize mean absolute error on forces (mean absolute error on energies for QM9) for the validation set, and at the same time the minimization of the inference time of the models on a test set.
 To visualize and evaluate the optimization, we produced the Pareto fronts for all given datasets Fig.~\ref{fig:pareto}.
-Unfortunately, we were not able to apply the optimization on Allegro$+$QDI on all datasets, because of a technical issue.
-Thus, we managed to produce the complete Pareto front only for Cu-Li.
-For the training of the rest of the datasets with Allegro$+$QDI, we used the best parameters found from the optimization of Allegro$+$QDI on Cu-Li.
+Unfortunately, we were not able to apply the full Pareto-front optimization on Allegro$+$QDI for the rMD17-aspirin, rMD17-benzene, and QM9 datasets.
+Consequently, we produced the complete Pareto front for Allegro$+$QDI only on Cu-Li.
+For the remaining datasets, we transferred the best QDI-specific hyperparameters (QDI depth and QDI input features) found on Cu-Li, while using the dataset-specific Allegro hyperparameters optimized for each respective dataset.
+We note that this transfer likely represents a lower bound on Allegro$+$QDI performance, since dataset-specific optimization of the QDI hyperparameters could yield further improvements.